MnogoByte/celery-graceful-stop/README.md

 # Limitations

-This module was tested on only with celery 3.1 with pool=prefork.
+This module has been tested only with celery 3.1 with pool=prefork.

 # Author